Survival Guides: Basic Survival Skills

 We only include books in this list that are accurate, comprehensive, and practical.

-These are not theoretical user manuals but ones designed step-by-step with survival stories happening in the real world and methods and techniques proven over time to work.
+These are not theoretical user manuals but ones designed step-by-step, with real-world survival stories, methods, and techniques proven to work over time.

-As such, these books will empower the outdoor enthusiast, the prepper, or the regular citizen to be prepared for any situation that comes their way.
+These books will empower outdoor enthusiasts, preppers, and regular citizens to be prepared for any situation that comes their way.

 Top 20 Survival Guide Books